WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - The Executive Staff is comprised of the departmental directors.
 Here’s what they do and how they can assist you:

 - Marketing Director: Charged with promoting the station to the George Mason University community and the DC Metro area.
 Works with broadcasters to help promote their shows and develop a promotion plan to attract listeners.
 Works in close proximity with local concert venues, promoting shows and conducting ticket giveaways.
+Oversees all social media under WGMU Radio.
 Takes the initiative in booking guests and performances on air.
 The marketing director is the main staff member charged with attracting people to WGMU.

 - Music Director (MD): They approve any and all music played on WGMU, along with the music placed in the studio (except locals).
 The MD is responsible for reviewing music that is submitted to WGMU for on-air play.
-The MD is responsible for the rotation selection, music being played through our off-air rotation on the OTS computer, charting to Spinitron, and other duties.
+The MD is responsible for the rotation selection, music being played through our off-air rotation on the RadioDJ computer, charting to Spinitron, and other duties.
 Additionally, this person programs content highlighting the rotation selection on WGMU.
 The MD is our representative to record labels, large or small, and works with them closely to gain music for our station’s rotation, along with forming partnerships.

 - Production Director: The director oversees all recorded and produced content on WGMU, such as commercials, PSAs, and promos.
 The Production Director directly oversees the production studio, including its scheduling.
 The Production Director also aids in general maintenance between all three WGMU studios.